 While the department of Women’s and Gender Studies does not currently have a program leading to a Master’s or Ph.D, the department does offer a Graduate Certificate.

-A student who is unconditionally admitted to the Graduate School may earn a WGS Graduate Certificate as an unclassified graduate student, as a complement to an individually designed interdisciplinary master’s degree with a focus on women’s studies, or as an enhancement to a graduate degree in another discipline.
-For more information see the Graduate Certificate link above, or contact the Graduate School directly.
+Students who are admitted to a UO graduate program may earn a WGS Graduate Certificate as an enhancement to a graduate degree in another discipline.
+For more information see the Graduate School website or contact the Graduate School directly.

 |WGS Core courses||12-16|